iqtree/iqtree.github.io/doc/AliSim.md

 To specify a Negative Binomial distribution (with mean of 5 and variance of 20) and a Zipfian distribution (with exponent `a` of 1.5 and `max` of 10) for the insertion size, and deletion size, respectively.
 Or to specify Lavalette distribution (with parameter `a` of 1.5 and `max` of 10) for both insertion and deletion size, users could use:

     iqtree2 --alisim alignment_indel_size -m JC -t tree.nwk --indel 0.1,0.05 --indel-size LAV{1.5/10},LAV{1.5/10}

+NOTE: When using `--length` option with indel models, the output alignment can be longer due to gaps inserted into the root sequence.

 Specifying model parameters
 ---------------------------